Rafting in Rishikesh

 Q: How far is Shivpuri from Rishikesh?

-A: Shivpuri is just 19 km from Rishikesh and can be reached easily by road.
-The Shivpuri rafting is of 16 kms.
+Shivpuri is located about 19 km from Rishikesh and is easily accessible by road.
+The Shivpuri rafting stretch covers approximately 16 km.

-Q: How much it cost to do rafting in Rishikesh?
+Q: How much does rafting in Rishikesh cost?

-Q: Is there any weight limit for river rafting?
+Q: Is there any weight limit for rafting?

-Q: Can we do photography or Vlogging (videography) during rafting?
+Q: Can we do photography or vlogging during rafting?

 Q: Can we do rafting in groups?